orbeon/orbeon-forms-doc/form-runner/feature/simple-data-migration.md

 ## Rationale

 Simple data migration is an option which sits between "overwrite an existing form definition in an incompatible way" and "create a whole new form definition version".
-When enabled, simple data migration allows you to overwrite a form definition version, but keep more changes compatible than simply changing control labels, etc. (as described in [Versioning](versioning.md)), namely, the updated form definition can:
+When enabled, simple data migration allows you to overwrite a form definition version, but keep more changes data-compatible than simply changing control labels, etc. (as described in [Versioning](versioning.md)), namely, the updated form definition can:

 - add and remove controls
 - add and remove grids and sections